commercialhaskell/stack/FAQ.md

 below, see the [[Architecture]] page.
 The goal of the answers here is to be as helpful and concise as possible.

+__Where is stack installed and will it interfere with `ghc` (etc) I already have installed?__

+Stack is installed under your `.stack` directory in your home directory.
+It should not affect your existing installation at all.

 __I need to use a different version of a package than what is provided by the LTS Haskell snapshot I'm using, what should I do?__

 You can make tweaks to a snapshot by modifying the `extra-deps` configuration value in your `stack.yaml` file, e.g.: